azangru/mysite/src/diary/2022/index.md

 layout: layouts/post.njk
 ---

+## August 11
+- A [site](https://theweeklychallenge.org/challenges) with weekly programming challenges.
+Designed mostly for Perl; but can, of course, be used with any language.

 ## August 10
 Interesting, Github is building (or perhaps has already built) its own web-components-based library called [Catalyst](https://github.github.io/catalyst).
 [The introductory page of the guide](https://github.github.io/catalyst/guide/introduction/) describes the motivation for building it.